What is malware?

 Ransomware attacks can be initiated in various ways: through malicious files, exploit kits, compromised websites, or malware-infected downloads and links.
 Attackers also tend to tailor specific messages to the targeted victims.
 After ransomware is installed, it creates a backdoor for a hacker to access the victim’s device and encrypt the data inside.

 The WannaCry ransomware attack that took place in 2017 targeted thousands of computers in over 150 countries.
 It spread rapidly through a Windows SMB vulnerability, encrypting files and demanding ransom payments in Bitcoin.
+SMB vulnerabilities are responsible for this and many other famous malware attacks, including the Petya/NotPetya ransomware that affected users globally.

 Spyware is software that secretly monitors and collects information about a user’s activities, often without their knowledge or consent.
 It’s designed to gather sensitive data, such as passwords, browsing habits, personal information, or financial details, and transmit it to a remote attacker.